bfraser/puppet-grafana/REFERENCE.md

 Determines whether a configuration file should be generated when using the 'docker' install method.
 If true, use the `cfg` and `cfg_location` parameters to control creation of the file.

-Defaults to false.
+Default value: `false`

 ##### <a name="-grafana--container_params"></a>`container_params`

 Data type: `Hash`

-Hash of parameters to use when creating the Docker container.
+Parameters to use when creating the Docker container.
 For use with the 'docker' install method.
 Refer to documentation of the `docker::run` resource in the `garethr-docker` module for details of available parameters.
-Defaults to:

-container_params => {
-  'image' => 'grafana/grafana:latest',
-  'ports' => '3000'
-}
+Default value: `{}`

 ##### <a name="-grafana--data_dir"></a>`data_dir`

 Data type: `String`

 The directory Grafana will use for storing its data.

-Defaults to '/var/lib/grafana'.
+Default value: `'/var/lib/grafana'`

 ##### <a name="-grafana--install_dir"></a>`install_dir`

 Data type: `String`

 Installation directory to be used with the 'archive' install method.

-Defaults to '/usr/share/grafana'.
+Default value: `'/usr/share/grafana'`

 ##### <a name="-grafana--install_method"></a>`install_method`

-Data type: `String`
+Data type: `Enum['archive', 'docker', 'package', 'repo']`

 Set to 'archive' to install Grafana using the tar archive.
 Set to 'docker' to install Grafana using the official Docker container.
 Set to 'package' to install Grafana using .deb or .rpm packages.
 Set to 'repo' to install Grafana using an apt or yum repository.
-Defaults to 'package'.

 ##### <a name="-grafana--manage_package_repo"></a>`manage_package_repo`

 Data type: `Boolean`

 If true this will setup the official grafana repositories on your host.
-Defaults to true.

 ##### <a name="-grafana--package_name"></a>`package_name`

 Data type: `String`

 The name of the package managed with the 'package' install method.
-Defaults to 'grafana'.

 ##### <a name="-grafana--package_source"></a>`package_source`

 Data type: `Optional[String]`

 Download location of package to be used with the 'package' install method.

-Defaults to the URL of the latest version of Grafana available at the time of module release.
+Default value: `undef`

 ##### <a name="-grafana--service_name"></a>`service_name`

 Data type: `String`

 The name of the service managed with the 'archive' and 'package' install methods.

-Defaults to 'grafana-server'.
+Default value: `'grafana'`

 ##### <a name="-grafana--version"></a>`version`

 Data type: `String`

 The version of Grafana to install and manage.

-Defaults to 'installed'
+Default value: `'installed'`

 ##### <a name="-grafana--repo_name"></a>`repo_name`